-The Graduate Certificate of Engineering Technology is not accredited by any professional bodies other than the University of Southern Queensland.
+The Graduate Certificate of Engineering Technology is not accredited by any professional bodies, but is accredited by the University of Southern Queensland.

 As an electrical and electronic engineering graduate, you could work in electronics, computer engineering, robotics, telecommunications, microwaves, fibre optics, biomedical engineering, power stations, defence services, electricity networks and government departments.

 Approximate annual costs1 for your first year of study (4 units) in this program are:

 You may not have to pay your course (subject) fees upfront.
 HECS-HELP and FEE-HELP allows you to defer your fees until your income reaches a certain level.

 You may also be eligible to receive financial support from Centrelink.

 You may be able to apply for scholarships to help with your study costs.

 This program includes an on-campus residential school component that involves travel, accommodation and meal expenses.